 The rules allow the batter and on-deck batter to take warm-up swings in foul territory and on-deck circle.
-Other players may run in the foul-territory portion of the outfield.
+Other players allowed in the field of play are members of the offense and defense running in the foul-territory portion of the outfield, and the defense throwing and catching in the outfield.